• Skip to primary navigation

 April 7, 2015 by Jocelyn Streid Leave a Comment

 I wish God’s Hotel were a book with pictures.
 No matter how precise Victoria Sweet’s descriptions, the world her words conjure is difficult to imagine.
-A hospital that looks more like a peach-colored, red-roofed monastery.
-Turrets, archways, and a tower with tucked-away priests’ quarters.
-Sixty-two acres of land, complete with a greenhouse, solarium, an aviary, and two […]
+A hospital that looks more like a […]

 Filed Under: Books